tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/01_Ins_Welcome.md

 * What is the difference between an `int` and a `uint`?

   **Answer:** `int` can be positive and negative, `uint` is positive only.

+* Why is Solidity so strict with its typing?

+  **Answer:** It allows for better error handling in code.

+  **Answer:** Contracts should not leave room for ambiguity.

+  **Answer:** Being upfront about data types and the size to store them results in less computational overhead/gas costs.

 * What is a `payable` address, and why is it different from a regular address?